comp251/comp251-lab0/README.md

 quit.
 Use the manual to answer the following:

 9. One difference between C and other languages you have used is that C requires you to explicitly manage dynamically-allocated memory.
 What do you think line 9 of `hello.c` is doing?

 10. What do you think line 35 is doing?

 11. Try moving line 35 to above line 25.
 What do you think will happen when you compile and run the program again?

 12. Compile and run the program.
+Try moving it different places and see if there is any different behavior.
 What happened?
 Why do you think this happened?

 13. Try adding `free(name);` somewhere.
 What do you think will happen?
 What happened?